ordina-jworks/ordina-jworks.github.io/_posts/2016-11-12-TheServerlessCloud.md

 }
 ```

-The Lambda, created with [S]erverless V1.0 Beta 2](https://serverless.com/) will parse the input again and create items in an [AWS DynamoDB](http://aws.amazon.com/dynamodb):
+The Lambda, created with [Serverless V1.0 Beta 2](https://serverless.com/) will parse the input again and create items in an [AWS DynamoDB](http://aws.amazon.com/dynamodb):

 ![Serverless]({{ '/img/serverless/9.png' | prepend: site.baseurl }})